shashisp/oldbolg/_posts/2014-08-28-migrating-django-database-using-south.md

  to build your migration history

-5. and now makes changes to your Models and run
+4. and now makes changes to your Models and run
 ```
 ./manage.py schemamigration --auto
 ```
 to auto detect changes in models

 6. now you can apply migration with following commands

 ```
  ./manage.py migrate Mymodel
 ```

-7. and rollback the back to changes you've made
+7.To rollback the back to changes you've made
 ```
 ./manage.py migrate Mymodel 002(migration number)
 ```